VATSIM-UK/core/readme.md

 yarn dev
 ```

-Depending on your node version you may need.
+Depending on your node version you may need to run the above as:
 ```shell
 NODE_OPTIONS=--openssl-legacy-provider yarn dev
 ```